yuchendu/Annotation-Software-OCT/README.md

 ![The main window](https://github.com/yuchendu/Annotation-Software-OCT/blob/main/assets/images/image012.jpg)

-### Single lesion region annotation
+### lesion-type selection and lesion region annotation
 The left part of the window is the operation panel.
 It supports up to six types of lesions to be annotated, seperately.
-Pushing the button, the annotation procedure would be activated.
+Pushing the button, the corresponding type of lesions annotation would be activated.

 ![The main window](https://github.com/yuchendu/Annotation-Software-OCT/blob/main/assets/images/image014.jpg)

+### Multi-regions annotation of a certain type of lesions
 For each type of lesions, up to 12 contours are supported.
 Pushing "+" to add a new contour, while pushing "-" to delete one.

 ![The main window](https://github.com/yuchendu/Annotation-Software-OCT/blob/main/assets/images/image016.jpg)